Updated September 16 2021

 - Stagger and limit attendance times to minimize the number of guests at the venue.

-Staff must wear masks at all times.
+Staff must wear masks indoors and outdoors at all times.

 Provide all staff with information on proper use, removal and washing of masks.
 Refer to Government’s advice on masks.